mitchellvanbijleveld/Minecraft-Server-Service/README.md

 ```

 ## To DO
-- Add support for macOS
+- Add support for macOS.
 - Add support for selecting the server version to be installed.
+- Add support for changing the amount of RAM assigned to the server.